Carolyn Hestand Kennedy Carolyn Hestand Kennedy

 A perplexing response to say the least.
 Must we "believe" to appreciate this ephemeral occasion?
 This individual may or may not have been playing with a full deck, so to speak.

-I tried again, pointing it out to a couple other guys pumping gas.
+I tried again, pointing it out to a couple other young guys pumping gas.

 I was clearly excited and it really was worth notice.
 They nodded and kind of smiled.
 No big deal.

-Ok, perhaps I appeared a bit over zealous or maybe even intoxicated standing in the drizzle taking photos like that sobbing double rainbow guy on youtube.
-Walking slowly backwards to my car, I passed a man at the next pump in a big red truck.
+Ok, perhaps I appeared a bit over zealous… or maybe even intoxicated standing in the drizzle taking photos like that sobbing double rainbow guy on youtube.
+Walking slowly backwards to my car, I passed a man at the next pump by a big red truck.

 Did you see?
 I pointed.